bisterix-studio/parley/docs/latest/nodes/action-node.md

 Supported types are:

-- `Script` - the script associated with the Action Node will be executed when the node is processed during the Dialogue Sequence.
-This is the most flexible way of defining action nodes.
+- `Script` - the script associated with the Action Node will be executed when the Node is processed during the Dialogue Sequence.
+This is the most flexible way of defining Action Nodes.

 ## Action Script

-The action script to execute when the action node is processed.
-These are stored in the action store.
+The action script to execute when the Action Node is processed.
+These are stored in the Action Store.

 Valid action scripts must implement the `ParleyActionInterface` by providing an `execute` method.
 For example: